rlauer6/perl-CLI-Simple/src/main/perl/lib/CLI/Simple/README.md

         1;

     To make it easy to use such a module, I've created a `bash` script that calls the module with the arguments passed on the command line.

     The script (`modulino`) is include in this distribution.

-    You can also us it to create a symlink to itself that will load your Perl module and run your modulino.
-Running `modulino` will **echo** a command you can run to create the symlink.
+    You can also us the include `create-modulino` script to create a symbolic link to your class that will be executed as if it is a Perl script if you've implemented the modulino pattern described above.

-        >modulino Foo::Bar
+        sudo create-modulino Foo::Bar foo-bar
-        ln -s /usr/local/bin/modulino foo-bar

-    _Note: This does not create the symlink, it simply echos the command to do so._

-    It attempts to turn your class name into something more suitable as script name.
-For simple class names like `Foo::Bar` this works fine.
-If you have a class with a mix of CamelCase names you'll need to follow the following recipe:
+    If you do not provide and alias name as the second argument the script will not create symbolic link.

+    The script essentially executes the recipe below.

-    - 1. Copy the `modulino` script using a name that convert the first letter of the class to lower case and any CamelCased words inside the class name to upper case with all words snake caseds.
-Example: `Module::ScanDeps::FindRequires` becomes: `module_scanDeps_findRequires`.
+    - 1. Copy the `modulino` script using a name that convert the first letter of the class to lower case and any CamelCased words inside the class name to lower case with all words snake caseds.
+    Example: `Module::ScanDeps::FindRequires` becomes:
+    `module_scanDeps_findRequires`.

             sudo cp /usr/local/bin/modulino /usr/local/bin/module_scanDeps_findRequire